shyamsiddarthm/Industrial-Waste-Heat-Recovery-System/README.md

 ## Overview

-Industrial washing processes consume a significant amount of thermal energy for hot water generation.
-This project proposes a waste heat recovery system that utilizes heat rejected by air compressor lubricating oil and Thermopac exhaust gases to reduce fossil fuel consumption during DC washing operations at Wheels India Limited.
+Air compressors and Thermopac boilers reject a significant amount of thermal energy during normal plant operation.
+This project proposes a two-stage waste heat recovery system that captures this energy to preheat demineralized water used in DC washing processes at Wheels India Limited.

-The project was developed during my internship at Wheels India Limited as a solution to improve energy efficiency, reduce operating costs and support sustainable manufacturing practices.
+The solution was developed during my internship to improve energy efficiency, reduce Light Diesel Oil (LDO) consumption and support sustainable manufacturing practices.

 ## Existing system